 Tenants enquire about via Email, Facebook, Messenger, Phone calls & SMS.
 We have multiple people to answer online inquiries.

 When a tenant applies, we have a detailed application selection process that is probably a bit more comprehensive than other agencies.
 We then present the tenant’s details to the owner, and the owner says yes or no. Then the tenant needs to do 2 things to take the property off the market.
 They need to sign the lease and pay 2 weeks rent.
 Only then do we mark the property as leased.

 When a new tenant moves in, we do an entry condition report.
 Takes around 2 hours, and we carefully go from room to room, taking photos and making notes of the condition of the property.
 This includes outside too.
 The tenant then receives this report, where they have 3 days to add anything we may have missed and returned the report to us.
 This report is the foundation of how we expect them to keep the property and return it in the same condition, less fair wear and tear when they move out.

 When a tenant leaves.
 We spend around 2 hours, doing an exit report.
 We move through the property room by room, taking photos and notes.
 It’s time-consuming to do this right.
 It’s all done through our online software portal.
 We then compare this report to the entry condition report that was done when the tenant moved in.
 If there are “issues”, either the tenant needs to fix them or the costs to repair them needs to be deducted from the bond refund.

 In Qld Australia, tenants are required to pay 4 weeks rent as bond, which is lodged with the RTA.
 This now needs to be done through their online portal.

 When a tenant vacates, they want their bond back.
 But we need to agree to it.
-To get their bond back in full, they need to have there rent paid up to date, all invoiced paid, and the property returned in the same condition when they moved in subject to wear and tear.
+To get their bond back in full, they need to have their rent paid up to date, all invoiced paid, and the property returned in the same condition when they moved in subject to wear and tear.
 Only then do they get all their bond back.